 I’m a long-time Grammarly user.
 It’s helped me in my writing – and when I started using it, it was the best writing software available.

-But now it’s 2024.
+But now it’s 2024 and the AI revolution is in full swing.
 Is Grammarly still the perfect spelling and grammar checker?
 We aim to answer the question in this in-depth Grammarly review.

 Irrespective of your writing style, you need an easy-to-understand app that checks your grammar, spelling, punctuation, tone, style, and word choice.
 A grammar checking tool will help you identify these mistakes.
 Bottom line, everyone needs a proofreading tool, some more than others.
 Writers don’t always have access to a human editor, and any writer will tell you it is not easy to edit text written by themselves.
 You tend to read what you wanted to say instead of the words you wrote.